simpleinjector/Documentation/source/lifetimes.rst

 .. container:: Note

-    For every request within an implicitly or explicitly defined scope, a single instance of the service will be returned and that instance will (optionally) be disposed when the scope ends.
+    For every request within an implicitly or explicitly defined scope, a single instance of the service will be returned and that instance will be disposed when the scope ends.

 Simple Injector contains five scoped lifestyles: